libreswitch/ops/docs/architecture.md

 Each protocol resides in a separate daemon.
 Protocol daemons gather packets from kernel interfaces by regular means of raw, UDP or TCP sockets.

 For LLDP protocol, OpenSwitch integrates [lldpd daemon from Vincent Bernat](https://github.com/vincentbernat/lldpd).
-For further information, refer to *LLDP* feature documentation
+For further information, refer to **LDP** feature documentation

 LACP protocol implementation is contributed by HP.
-For further information, refer to *Link aggregation* documentation.
+For further information, refer to **Link aggregation** documentation.

 For L3 routing protocols, OpenSwitch integrates [Quagga suite](https://github.com/opensourcerouting/quagga).
-For further information refer to *L3 system* documentation.
+For further information refer to **L3 system** documentation.

 System daemons
 --------------
 System daemons are responsible for various pieces of functionality in the system, which essentially doesn't require external input or output besides manipulation of states in OVSDB:
-* Initializing the System table row, detecting and provisioning subsystems - *ops-sysd*
+* Initializing the System table row, detecting and provisioning subsystems - **ops-sysd**
-* Saving and restoring startup configuration - *ops-cfgd*
+* Saving and restoring startup configuration - **ops-cfgd**
-* Managing system ports enable/mtu/duplex/... logic - *ops-intfd*
+* Managing system ports enable/mtu/duplex/... logic - **ops-intfd**
 * ...